Narrative 1

 Character Arc (Tim):

-Beginning: Tim is shy, nerdy and unconfident.
-He has a crush on his neighbor Laura, though he doesn’t think she feels the same way.
+Beginning: Tim is shy, nerdy and insecure.
+He has a crush on his neighbor Laura, but he thinks she doesn’t feel the same way.

-End: Tim has gained self-confidence and feels accepted/liked by the girl he admires.
+End: Tim has gains more confidence and feels accepted/liked by the girl he admires.

 Story:

-In the beginning of the story, Tim goes out to get the mail.
+In the beginning, Tim goes out to get the mail.
 When opening his mailbox, he looks over to his neighbors house and sees Laura standing with her dog in hand.
-Laura waves and smiles at Tim, though he is surprised to be noticed by her.
-Tim smiles nervously and waves timidly, grabs the mail and quickly runs inside, trying to avoid any longer of an interaction with Laura.
-When he gets inside, he goes to his bathroom.
-He stares at himself in the mirror, disappointed in a missed opportunity to have a conversation with someone he admires.
-Moments later, the doorbell rings.
-He looks through the window by the door, realizing Laura is at his doorstep.
+Laura waves and smiles at Tim, and he is surprised to be noticed by her.
+Tim waves timidly, grabs the mail and quickly runs inside.
+He feels insecure and afraid that he will say or do something wrong.
+When he gets inside, he takes a deep breath.
+Then, he hears a knock at the door.
+He looks through the window, realizing Laura is at his doorstep.
 His heart begins to race and he takes a deep breath.
-He opens the door and Laura smiles with his dog in hand, indicating she needs him to babysit.
-Laura hands the dog over to Tim and gives the dog a kiss on the head goodbye.
+He opens the door and Laura smiles with his dog in hand.
+She needs him to dogsit for her.
+Laura hands the dog over to Tim and waves goodbye.

 In the end of the story, Tim carries Fred through the backyard and the open side door.
 They get inside, and Fred closes the door to prevent Fred from running away again.
 Tim takes a deep breath, relieved to have Fred back inside.
 With Fred still in Tim’s arms, Tim’s eyes are drawn to the bathroom.
 He begins to hurry towards the bathtub in the hope to clean up Fred before Laura returns.
 Before stepping into the bathroom, the doorbell rings.
 Tim pauses.
 He walks towards the door with muddy Fred, and opens it.
 Laura is standing there.
 Fred stands there with the dog and raises his shoulders and smiles, almost laughing.
 Laura begins to laugh at them.
 At this moment they are bonding over the state of Fred and Tim b feels relieved that Laura isn’t upset.
 They continue to smile and laugh.
 The End!